minprog/uva-prog-ai/20 Problem sets/30 Breakout/10 Breakout!.md

 bounce in the vertical direction, but you also need to take the brick away.
 To do so, all you need to do is remove it from the screen by calling the remove method.

+Think about where in the code you should make this collision check and add it to your code!

 ## Finishing up